naiverahul/PHP_Medium/README.md

 * Easy integration with mailing, file storage, and more
 * Excellent community and documentation

+### ⚡ Laravel's Efficiency with PHP

+Laravel is built on top of PHP and enhances its performance in several ways:

+* **Optimized Performance**: Laravel supports route caching, config caching, and query optimization.
+* **MVC Architecture**: Clean separation of logic, UI, and data models improves organization and maintainability.
+* **Efficient ORM**: Eloquent ORM provides elegant and optimized database interaction.
+* **Background Jobs & Queues**: Laravel supports job queues and async tasks for better resource handling.
+* **Task Scheduling**: Built-in scheduler improves periodic task efficiency.

+Laravel makes PHP development faster, cleaner, and more scalable—ideal for modern web applications.

+Laravel is a modern PHP framework known for:

+* Clean and expressive syntax
+* Built-in features like routing, authentication, and Eloquent ORM
+* A powerful command-line tool (`Artisan`)
+* Easy integration with mailing, file storage, and more
+* Excellent community and documentation

 It provides a robust foundation for building scalable, secure, and maintainable web applications.

 ---